eigenbom/avm/README.md

 # Arrays, Vectors and Matrices for Lua

 AVM is a pure Lua library for working with arrays, vectors and matrices.
 It operates on flat arrays of numerical data and provides linear algebra operations for vectors and matrices.
-An array is typically a Lua table, but can be any [compatible object](doc/design.md).
+An array is typically a Lua table but can be any compatible userdata.

 This README covers installation and basic examples.
 To dive deeper you can read the full API documentation at [doc/api.md](doc/api.md) and read about the design principles at [doc/design.md](doc/design.md).
-Reference tests are provided in [tests](tests).
+Reference tests are provided in [tests/](tests).

 ## Installation